pasona-SociFI/PasonaLitepaper/LitePaper.md

 There's a rising demand for platforms that bridge this gap.
 A sentiment echoed in social media:

-*"I wish there was a way for fans to invest directly in their favorite artists and share in their success."*
+*"I wish I can buy stocks in people.
+Like some people are so young and so cracked I just need to invest 1k in them and my life's set."*

 ---